KygoSkyrus/skychat/NOTES.md

 ## Questions
 - whats the solution to two time rendering of a component if we have a state updated inside a useeefect?? is it even a bad approach?? are there any alternatives??? is it supposed to be like this??
+- [answer] If you want to prevent your useEffect from running twice, make sure to list all of its dependencies correctly and avoid changing state inside the effect.
+With this change, the useEffect will only run when the count changes, and not every time the component re-renders.

 ### forever notes